-Adjunct Lecturer, Director of Percussion Ensemble
+Adjunct Assistant Professor, Director of Percussion Ensemble

 Jon D. Lee is an Adjunct Lecturer of Percussion at the Meadows School of the Arts at Southern Methodist University and is the Director of the Meadows Percussion Ensemble.
 He is an active performer, educator, clinician and adjudicator.
 He is the Principal Timpanist of the Garland Symphony Orchestra, Symphony Arlington, and the Las Colinas Symphony Orchestras.
 He has performed with the Dallas Symphony Orchestra, Dallas Wind Symphony Plano Symphony Orchestra, East Texas Symphony, Richardson Symphony Orchestra, Lewisville Lake Symphony Orchestra, Wichita Falls Symphony Orchestra, The Voices of Change, Lawton Philharmonic and many others.